joby-lol/php-bracketeer/README.md

 ## Basic text formatting

 For basic text formatting, you can use Markdown, exactly like you're probably used to from ... kind of everywhere else on the internet.

 ## Wiki-style links

-One straightforward and succinct way to make links in bbMark is using wiki-style links, like `[[link]]`.
-In bbMark the link is by default treated as URL.
+One straightforward and succinct way to make links in Bracketeer is using wiki-style links, like `[[link]]`.
+In bbMark the link isby default treated as URL.
 It is also possible to plug in your own slug-to-URL resolver so that your own CMS can take a given slug and convert it into a URL and link title.

 Wiki-style links can also include an optional alternative display text, which will override any default, like `[[link_slug|Alternative display text]]`